 - An attack or threat of an attack by an organization, country, or person.

 Always be suspicious of everything you read on the Internet and especially what you read in an e-mail.
-It is possible for anyone to create a web page and it's easy for anyone to send an e-mail containing any message.
+It is possible for anyone to create a web page and to send an e-mail containing any message.
 If something seems too good to be true or seems beyond belief, always fact check what you are reading with other sources before forwarding the e-mail to friends and family.
 A popular page that keeps track of the most common hoxes is Snopes.

 How can I prevent falling for a hoax?

-Tip: You can also reduce the amount of spam and hoaxes you receive from other people by always being cautious of where you share and post your e-mail address.
+You can also reduce the amount of spam and hoaxes you receive from other people by always being cautious of where you share and post your e-mail address.

 Why are hoaxes bad?